MikeTaylor/mod-app-manager/README.md

 ## Invocation

-`mod-app-store` is invoked using `babel-node` to interpret ES6 features in JavaScript.
+`mod-app-manager` is invoked using `babel-node` to interpret ES6 features in JavaScript.
 The only command-line argument is the name of a configuration file: see below.
 Use something like:

-	babel-node --presets=env -- mod-app-store.js etc/example-config.json
+	babel-node --presets=env -- mod-app-manager.js etc/example-config.json

 The following command-line options are supported: